philbertshea/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to mark attendance for a range of students in the list, for some week
-2. TAssist marks the students as attended for the indicated week
+2. TAssist marks the student's as attended for the indicated week

     Use case ends.